 Read more: Asian Languages

-Before I launch into further detail of the languages spoken in Indonesia, I just wanted to add a quick word on why so few people speak Bahasa Indonesia.
+Before I launch into further detail about the languages spoken in Indonesia, I just wanted to add a quick word on why so few people speak Bahasa Indonesia.
 Both geography and history come into play here.

 Then there is the impact of Malay to consider.
-Malay was historically used as a lingua franca by travellers and traders across the Indonesian islands as well as across Malaysia and Singapore.
+Malay was historically used as a lingua franca by travelers and traders across the Indonesian islands as well as across Malaysia and Singapore.
 When Indonesia gained independence from colonial rule, it established Bahasa Indonesia in order to provide a simple, flexible language that could break down communication barriers between the country’s hundreds of ethnic groups.